AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

 1. The page is reloaded and the quote block is added to the bottom of the selected section with the default content specified in the `component-definitions.json` file.

    * The quote block can be selected and edited as any other block either in-place or in the properties rail.
-   * Styling will be applied in a further step.
+   * Styling is be applied in a further step.

    ![The page with the new quote block in the selected section](assets/create-block/quote-added.png)